mysterylektro/AutoVideoEditor/README.md

 To use the tool with all the default options, run the following command from your python project directory:

-> python auto-video-edit /path/to/input_video.mp4 /path/to/output_video.mp4
+> python auto-video-edit.py /path/to/input_video.mp4 /path/to/output_video.mp4

 The output file does not have to exist; the tool will generate the video.
 To modify how the tool operates, use the following options: